How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 The Compliance Clock Is Ticking for SaaS Companies

-If you operate a SaaS company that uses AI (recommendation engines, automated decision-making, natural language processing, predictive analytics, or any flavour of machine learning), the EU AI Act applies to you.
-And the deadline for full compliance with high-risk AI system obligations is August 2, 2026.
+Does your SaaS product touch AI in any way?
+Recommendation engines, automated decision-making, natural language processing, predictive analytics, any flavour of machine learning at all.
+Then the EU AI Act applies to you.
+Full compliance with high-risk AI system obligations is due by August 2, 2026.

-AI Comply HQ was built to solve this problem.
-Our platform takes SaaS companies from zero to compliance-ready in a single day through a guided, conversational interview that adapts to your specific AI systems, business context, and risk profile.
+We built AI Comply HQ to take that pain off your plate.
+It carries you from a blank page to compliance-ready in a single day, through a guided conversation that adapts to your exact AI systems, your business context, and your risk profile.

 The EU AI Act Compliance Challenge for SaaS